googleapis/python-bigtable/samples/beam/README.md

 ## Python Samples for Cloud Bigtable

 This directory contains samples for Cloud Bigtable, which may be used as a refererence for how to use Cloud Bigtable.
+Samples, quickstarts, and other documentation are available at <a href="https://cloud.google.com/bigtable">cloud.google.com</a>.

+### Beam

+This sample demonstrates writing data to Bigtable with Beam.

 ## Additional Information